Making Tax Digital

 UK tax system is transforming into most digitally advanced via Making Tax Digital (MTD)

-Making Tax Digital was initially introduced for VAT-registered businesses (with turnover above of £85,000) on 1st April 2019 and then it was extended to all VAT-registered businesses from April 2022 regardless of their turnover.
+Making Tax Digital (MTD) was initially introduced for VAT-registered businesses (with turnover above of £85,000) on 1st April 2019 and then it was extended to all VAT-registered businesses from April 2022 regardless of their turnover.

 MTD for income tax will be compulsory from April 2026 based on the certain level of taxpayer income from their property rental income and self-employed income.
 MTD on corporation tax will also be followed by the UK government as well.